-Based on system profiling data of a production open-science \ac{HPC} system~\cite{TACO_disaggregation}, the 125 Gbps direct bandwidth between \acp{MCM} in test case (A) suffices over 99.5\% of the time between \acp{CPU} and main memory (DDR4) and virtually all the time between memory and \acp{NIC}.
+Based on profiling data of a production open-science \ac{HPC} system~\cite{TACO_disaggregation}, the 125 Gbps direct bandwidth between \acp{MCM} in case (A) suffices over 99.5\% of the time between \acp{CPU} and main memory (DDR4) and virtually all the time between memory and \acp{NIC}.
 In addition, the bandwidth of a single \ac{AWGR} wavelength of 25 Gbps suffices 97\% of the time between \acp{CPU} and memory as well as between memory and \acp{NIC}.
-This means that with a 97\% probability, four of the five wavelengths between a memory and \acp{CPU} or \acp{NIC} and memory pair are available to use for indirect routing in case the direct 125 Gbps bandwidth does not suffice between another memory--\ac{CPU} or \ac{NIC}--memory pair.
-Therefore, the probability at any one time that the direct bandwidth does not suffice for a number of \ac{CPU}--memory and \ac{NIC}--memory pairs large enough such that they cannot find unused bandwidth in other pairs to use for indirect routing is multiple orders of magnitude less than 0.1\% and thus negligible.
-To further reduce the probability, congested pairs can use direct paths from \acp{CPU} to \acp{CPU} that communicate minimally and \acp{NIC} to other \acp{NIC} that do not communicate at all~\cite{TACO_disaggregation}.
-Therefore, test case (A) satisfies bandwidth between \acp{CPU}, \acp{NIC}, and main memory (DDR4).
+This means that with a 97\% probability, four of the five wavelengths between memory--\ac{CPU} or \ac{NIC}--memory pairs are available to use for indirect routing in case the direct 125 Gbps bandwidth does not suffice between another memory--\ac{CPU} or \ac{NIC}--memory pair.
+Therefore, the probability at any one time that the direct bandwidth does not suffice for a number of \ac{CPU}--memory and \ac{NIC}--memory pairs large enough such that they cannot find unused bandwidth in other pairs to use with indirect routing is negligible.
+To further reduce the probability, congested pairs can use direct paths from \acp{CPU} to other \acp{CPU} that communicate minimally and \acp{NIC} to other \acp{NIC} that typically do not communicate~\cite{TACO_disaggregation}.
+Thus, case (A) satisfies bandwidth between \acp{CPU}, \acp{NIC}, and main memory (DDR4).